 Online shopping can get a little hectic.
 With hundreds of stores selling the same item at different prices, you are always left with a feeling that you might have missed out on the best deal.
-And what about sales and offers, are you sure you are shopping at the right time?
+And what about sales and offers – are you sure you are shopping at the right time?
 Fortunately, there are a number of extensions for your browser that can enhance your online shopping experience and ensure you’re getting the best prices possible.

-If you like shopping at Amazon.com, then this is a must have extension for you.
+If you like shopping at Amazon.com, then this is a must-have extension for you.
 Keepa is an Amazon-only extension that adds a new section under the product details where you can see the price history of any product.
-A graph will show a complete history of the product price from the day it got listed, including Amazon price, new market price and used market price.
+A graph will show a complete history of the product price from the day it was listed, including Amazon price, new market price and used market price.

-Okay, this one is just amazing when it comes to finding the best deals (and safe deals as well).
-Avast SafePrice comes from the reputable antivirus software creators Avast, so you should expect quality and a little focus on “safe” online shopping.
+This one is just amazing when it comes to finding the best deals (and safe deals as well).
+Avast SafePrice comes from the reputable antivirus software creator Avast, so you should expect a little focus on “safe” online shopping.
 It finds the best deals on multiple websites and offers you the lowest prices from one of the most reputable dealers.
 I have tried it on multiple websites including Amazon, eBay, Best Buy, Groupon, etc., and clicked on random items.
-Eighty percent of the time it managed to find me a better price while saving at least more than thirty percent.
+80 percent of the time it managed to find a better price while saving at least more than 30 percent.

 If it finds any lower prices, it shows it on the top of the website you are browsing.
 You can click on the lowest offer to go directly to the page and also see a list of all the lower prices.
 It will not recommend anything if it doesn’t find any better prices.
 For me, it took approximately three seconds to show the better deal after the page loaded.
 Furthermore, it will also find and add coupons automatically if available.